FedEx Cup: Qualifying for the playoffs

 The number of points awarded for winning each playoff event is 2000, which is four times the amount awarded for a typical regular season tournament.
 Points won in playoff events are added to those for the regular season, and the fields are reduced as the playoffs proceed.
 Since 2013 the top 125 on the FedEx Cup points list also retain their tour cards for the following season.

-After the second playoff event, as of 2019, the FedEx Cup points leader after the first two playoff events begins the Tour Championship at 10-under par.
-The No. 2 player starts at 8 under.
-The No. 3 player starts at 7 under; the No. 4 player starts at 6 under; the No. 5 player starts at 5 under.
-Players 6–10 start at 4 under; players 11–15 start at 3 under; players 16–20 start at 2 under; players 21–25 start at 1 under; and players 26–30 start at even par.
-At the Tour Championship, the player with the lowest aggregate score over 72 holes when combined with his FedEx Cup Starting Strokes wins the Tour Championship and is also crowned FedEx Cup champion.
-The Tour Championship win is considered an official victory and the FedEx Cup champion also earns a bonus of $18 million and a five-year PGA Tour exemption.
+There are no points awarded for the Tour Championship and all players start even.
+Tour Championship win is considered an official victory, and the FedEx Cup champion also earns a bonus of $18 million and a five-year PGA Tour exemption.